 How to highlight problem-solving skills on a resume

-Here are a few things you can do to make your problem-solving skills stand out more:
+Here are a few other things you can do to make your problem-solving skills stand out more:

 1. Use action verbs